Charlotte County, Virginia

-Charlotte County is a United States county located in the south central part of the Commonwealth of Virginia.
+Charlotte County is a county located in the south central part of the U.S. state of Virginia.
 Its county seat is the town of Charlotte Court House.
 As of the 2020 census, the county population was 11,529.
 Charlotte County is predominantly rural with a population density of only 26.5 persons per square mile.

 The county was formed in 1764 from Lunenburg County, and it is named for Queen Charlotte, wife of King George III of England.
 Founding Father Patrick Henry was one of its most famous residents, and his grave and the national memorial dedicated to him are located in Charlotte County.